konflux-ci/crossplane-control-plane/README.md

 - A `ProviderConfig` named `eaas-kubernetes-provider-config` referencing a secret with the keys:
   - `apiserver`: The URL of the kubernetes API server
   - `kubeconfig`: A valid kubeconfig for authenticating to the cluster
-- The permissions associated with the kubeconfig must allow for full control of:
+- The account associated with the kubeconfig must be granted full control of:
     - `LimitRanges`
     - `Namespaces`
     - `NetworkPolicies`